bo-rc/cs241/OS-Three-Easy-Pieces.md

 |super|Journal|group 0|group 1|...|group N|
 |:---:|:-----:|:-----:|:-----:|:-:|:-----:|

-Operations:
+***data journaling protocol***:

+1. Data write: Write data to final location; wait for completion.
+ * By forcing the data write first, a file system can guarantee that a pointer will never point to garbage.
+ * the wait is optional: just to make sure 1. and 2. complete before 3..

-1. **Journal write**: Write the contents of the transaction (including TxB, metadata, and data) to the log; wait for these writes to complete.
+2. **Journal write**: Write the contents of the transaction (including TxB, metadata, not data (***Metadata Journaling***)) to the log; wait for these writes to complete.

-2. **Journal commit**: Write the transaction commit block (containing TxE) to the log; wait for write to complete; transaction is said to be committed.
+3. **Journal commit**: Write the transaction commit block (containing TxE) to the log; wait for write to complete; transaction is said to be committed.
  * Use *checksum* to omit this step and improve performance and reliability. (in Linux ext4)

-3. **Checkpoint**: Write the contents of the update (metadata and data) to their final on-disk locations.
+4. **Checkpoint**: Write the contents of the update (metadata and data) to their final on-disk locations.

-4. Free: Some time later, mark the transaction free in the journal by updating the journal superblock.
+5. Free: Some time later, mark the transaction free in the journal by updating the journal superblock.

 Recovery: When the